Cheddar, Somerset: History

 As early as 1130 AD, the Cheddar Gorge was recognised as one of the "Four wonders of England".
 Historically, Cheddar's source of wealth was farming and cheese making for which it was famous as early as 1170 AD.
-The parish was part of the Winterstoke Hundred.
+In the post-Conquest period, Cheddar emerges as a member of Somerset's Winterstoke Hundred.
+However, Frank Thorn has suggested that at a far earlier period, Cheddar lay at the centre of its own small hundred, and that it acted as the head place (or caput) of a coherent group of three hundreds, namely Cheddar itself, Winterstoke and Bempstone (the latter containing Brent and Wedmore).

 The manor of Cheddar was deforested in 1337 and Bishop Ralph was granted a licence by the King to create a hunting forest.

 As early as 1527 there are records of watermills on the river.
 In the 17th and 18th centuries, there were several watermills which ground corn and made paper, with 13 mills on the Yeo at the peak, declining to seven by 1791 and just three by 1915.
 In the Victorian era it also became a centre for the production of clothing.
 The last mill, used as a shirt factory, closed in the early 1950s.

 William Wilberforce saw the poor conditions of the locals when he visited Cheddar in 1789.
 He inspired Hannah More in her work to improve the conditions of the Mendip miners and agricultural workers.
-In 1801, 4400 acre of common land were enclosed under the Inclosure Acts.
+In 1801, 4400 acre of common land were enclosed under the Cheddar Inclosure Act 1795 (35 Geo.
+3. c.
+39 Pr.).

+Cheddar remained a more dispersed dairy-farming village until the advent of tourism and the arrival of the railway in the Victorian era.
 Tourism of the Cheddar gorge and caves began with the opening of the Cheddar Valley Railway in 1869.